 When the veal is tender, mix 2 tbsp all-purpose flour and with a 1/4 cup of water in a measuring cup; the consistency should be watery.
 Add the slurry (flour and water) to the veal.

 Bring the mixture to a a fast simmer and gently stir until the sauce thickens.
-Add 1 lemon juice of 1/2 lemon to the thickened sauce, stir to combine and then remove from heat.
+Add the juice of 1/2 lemon to the thickened sauce, stir to combine and then remove from heat.